 Years: 2010-2015

 % of Clients: 40%

 Clients: 7,138

 Average age: 13.7

-training hours: 90
+Training hours: 90

-ThinkRx is the foundational oneon-one cognitive training program for clients ages 6 to adult.
-ThinkRx includes 35 training procedures that target all major cognitive skills including attention, memory, processing speed, auditory and visual processing, and logic and reasoning.
+ThinkRx is the foundational one-onone cognitive training program for clients ages six to adult.
+ThinkRx includes 35 training procedures that target all major cognitive skills, including attention, memory, processing speed, auditory and visual processing, and logic & reasoning.

+Years: 2010-2015

-Years: 2010-2015 % of Clients: 36% # Clients: 6,460 Average age: 11.4 # training hours: 120
+% of Clients: 36%

+Clients: 6,460

+Average age: 11.4

+Training hours: 120

-ReadRx is an intensive soundto-code reading and spelling intervention for clients ages 6 to adult.
+ReadRx is an intensive soundto-code reading and spelling intervention for clients ages six to adult.
 ReadRx includes all 35 ThinkRx training procedures and adds an additional 60 hours of training in auditory processing along with basic and complex code reading training to increase reading and spelling fluency.

 Years: 2010-2015

 % of Clients: 8%

 Clients: 1,368

 Average age: 13.2

-training hours: 120
+Training hours: 120

-MathRx is an intensive math intervention for clients from 4th grade to adult.
+MathRx is an intensive math intervention for clients from fourth grade to adult.
 MathRx includes all 35 ThinkRx training procedures and adds an additional 60 hours of training in math concepts, problem solving, reasoning, and calculations designed to increase mathematical fluency.

+ł

+ľ

+C.

+COMPRE HENDRX

+Lear ning Rep

 Years: 2014-2015

 % of Clients: 2%

 Clients: 358

 Average age: 13.1

-training hours: 40
+Training hours: 40

-ComprehendRx is an add-on training for clients ages 6 to adult to improve reading comprehension and metacognition.
+ComprehendRx is an add-on training for clients ages six to adult to improve reading comprehension and metacognition.

 Years: 2010-2015

 % of Clients: 7%

 Clients: 1,245

 Average age: 6.2

-training hours: 60
+Training hours: 60

-LiftOff is a reading readiness and cognitive skills training intervention for 4-7 year olds.
+LiftOff is a reading readiness and cognitive skills training intervention for four- to seven-year-olds.

-An additional 1429 clients were enrolled in short booster programs without cognitive testing.
+An additional 1,429 clients were enrolled in short booster programs without cognitive testing.